lem0n4id/examples/wikipedia-sentences/README.md

 ## 🐍 Build the app with Python

 These instructions explain how to build the example yourself and deploy it with Python.
-If you want to skip the building steps and just run the app, check out the  [Docker section](#---deploy-the-prebuild-application-using-docker) below.

 ### 🗝️ Requirements